Bulletin 02.19.23

 For the word of God in scripture, for the word of God among us, for the word of God within us.
 Thanks be to God!

-SERMON Fishing, Part 2 Rev. Kim P. Wells
+SERMON Glory!
+Rev. Kim P. Wells

 MISSION STATEMENT